firmwaremodules/sjson/README.md

 ## SJSON: The Streaming JSON Parser

-This parser parses JSON from a stream of bytes, eliminating the need to read an entire JSON object into a pre-allocated buffer before parsing.
+This callback-based parser parses JSON from a stream of bytes, eliminating the need to read an entire JSON object into a pre-allocated buffer before parsing.
 This is the most resource-efficient way to handle JSON.

 It is designed to run on MCUs in embedded systems and the parser handles both single and multi-line comment styles embedded in the JSON!